estruyf/blog-content/content/posts/2020-12-04-my-five-tips-for-presenting-at-virtual-conferences.md

 It is essential to have your webcam in the middle of the screen you use to present.
 During demos, you are forgiven for not looking into your camera as you need to focus on what you want to show.
 Also, your audience will have more focus on what you are delivering to them at that moment.

-{{< blockquote type="Info" text="A good webcam is never a bad thing.
+{{< blockquote type="info" text="A good webcam is never a bad thing.
 Webcams are good, but there are other devices these days you could use for better quality.
 You could use a mirrorless camera or even a GoPro." >}}

 {{< caption-new "/uploads/2020/12/gopro.png" "Logitech C920 vs GoPro 7"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAADtSURBVAXBz0rCcADA8e/W1iKXMalTEhVBBBWx3qFOvVPHLr1Aj9FRqewvJHmIFHI/UqeW28ycmuacbX0+0vnZaRzLCfTkInEs4X7YJKVX7vLvzKoy40lAKmWgHB6btBoR318BO6aJJXIUnrLsba+S0FVWlptMEkco9XJEq2gRhhpZL8dPr82msUH1t4s6CLi47aKnr5Cb3oSH5xdG/SnCEqztHtDxhxTfbIRwGPTnqDU8lEzmGqf9RyqtcpN32dr/5LFQolwfc+9E6PMG007ITNXRTyI5olixqTR9kkvr1MqXlEQPTRvh+gHD6QL/EvByytbcPKEAAAAASUVORK5CYII=" "1280" >}}